hardhatt/-sound-operation/README.md

-This slide is sound operation of git.
+This slide is sound operation of git.<br/>
 I have edited in the keynote.